nguyenanhhao221/gruvbox-tmux/README.md

-this is a simpified fork of https://github.com/janoamaral/tokyo-night-tmux all creadit goes to the author ❤️.
+this is a simpified fork of https://github.com/janoamaral/tokyo-night-tmux all credit goes to the author ❤️.

 I updated the colors to match the gruvbox colorscheme used in neovim and ghostty terminal.